Are you suffering from chronic lower back pain? Has this resulted in you having to miss a lot of work days?

 So how does PT fit into your chronic pain condition?

 Physical therapy, at its core, helps not just manage pain, but address the source itself.
 One of the major reasons behind its popularity is the fact that it doesn’t involve surgery.
 In other words, you don’t have to undergo the knife just to experience relief from the debilitating impact of pain.
+Physical therapy is also a holistic treatment option for many conditions if you are looking to avoid or reduce medication.

 Furthermore, PT also helps prevent pain from worsening.
 This treatment also aids in lessening – even preventing – further instances of experiencing such highly unpleasant physical sensations.
 And because physical pain also has ties with psychological suffering, then it can help improve your overall health and well-being.